khyateed/Movie-Data-Analysis/README.md

 You have until the end of the week to present your project and submit your project.
 Project submissions are due at the end of project week, and will be reviewed by teachers on the Monday or Tuesday of the following week.

-Teachers will use the rubric in Canvas associated with this assignment to grade your submission and presentation.
+If you did not pass the code challenge, your teacher will use the rubric in Canvas associated with this assignment to grade your submission and presentation.
 You can earn 0, 1, or 2 points on each element.
 You will receive a final 1-5 score based on the percentage of available points you earn.
 A score of 3 or higher is considered passing.

 *  0% to 29% = 1
 * 30% to 49% = 2